chittur/distributed-and-gui-demo-java/ReadMe.md

 - ✅ Compiles and packages the application
 - ✅ Runs all 70 unit tests with comprehensive coverage
 - ✅ Enforces code style with Checkstyle
-- ✅ Generates beautiful Cobertura coverage reports with line-by-line highlighting
+- ✅ Generates JaCoCo coverage reports with real line numbers
 - ✅ Publishes test results and interactive coverage visualization
 - ✅ Creates downloadable build artifacts

 #### Self-Hosted Agent Setup
-The pipeline is configured for self-hosted agents and uses a Windows batch script (`jacoco-to-cobertura.bat`) for code coverage conversion.
-The batch script extracts real coverage data from JaCoCo XML and generates proper Cobertura format with actual line numbers for enhanced Azure DevOps visualization.
+The pipeline is configured for self-hosted agents and uses native JaCoCo coverage reporting.
+JaCoCo provides accurate line numbers and coverage data directly from your source code without any conversion needed.

 No additional dependencies are required - the pipeline works out of the box with Java and Maven.